HaozhouWang/postgres/contrib/diskquota/README.md

 There are many worker processes, one for each database which is listed in diskquota.monitor_databases.
 Currently, we support to monitor at most 10 databases at the same time.
 Worker processes are responsible for monitoring the disk usage of schemas and roles for the target database, and do quota enfocement.
-It will periodically recalcualte the table size of active tables, and update their corresponding schema or owner's disk usage.
+It will periodically (can be set via diskquota.naptime) recalcualte the table size of active tables, and update their corresponding schema or owner's disk usage.
 Then compare with quota limit for those schemas or roles.
 If exceeds the limit, put the corresponding schemas or roles into the blacklist in shared memory.
 Schemas or roles in blacklist are used to do query enforcement to cancel queries which plan to load data into these schemas or roles.

 ## Active table
 Active tables are the tables whose table size may change in the last quota check interval.
 We use hooks in smgecreate(), smgrextend() and smgrtruncate() to detect active tables and store them(currently relfilenode) in the shared memory.
-Diskquota worker process will periodically consuming active table in shared memories, convert relfilenode to relaton oid, and calcualte table size by calling pg_total_relation_size(), which will sum the size of table(base, vm, fsm), toast, index.
+Diskquota worker process will periodically consuming active table in shared memories, convert relfilenode to relaton oid, and calcualte table size by calling pg_total_relation_size(), which will sum the size of table(including: base, vm, fsm, toast and index).

 ## Enforcement
 Enforcement is implemented as hooks.
 There are two kinds of enforcement hooks: enforcement before query is running and